obsolescence by software

 But that’s the problem.
-The requirements change.
+The requirements rapidly change.
 The environment changes.
 Hackers will learn about the software’s weaknesses.
 Systems can only be kept safe, when they’re continuously updated, filling security holes.
 This way, devices that don’t get security updates anymore can be considered obsolete.
 For a premium smartphone these days, this can be as low as five years.
 For an entry-level one, even less than a year.

 Also, compatibility with current infrastructure is a problem.
 If you bought a Telephone in the 70s, it worked for decades.
 If you buy a Skype phone now, it’ll be unusable after a few years.
 Not because it physically breaks and not because someone deliberately programmed it to stop working, but simply because it’s not compatible anymore and doesn’t get any more updates.

-What’s the solution if the manufacturer doesn’t want to support your product anymore?
-On the hardware side, there are already movements to grant consumers a “right to repair”, forcing manufacturers of electronic devices to sell replacement parts and provide repair manuals to the public.
+What’s the solution if the manufacturer doesn't want to support your product anymore?
+On the hardware side, there are already movements to grant consumers a “right to fix”, forcing manufacturers of electronic devices to sell replacement parts and provide repair manuals to the public.
 But in the future, hardware issues won’t be the primary reason something stops working.

 Customers need to have a right to fix the software on their devices.
 It’s paradox that, on one side, manufacturers try to prevent people from “hacking” their devices, trying to outlaw custom firmware, but on the other side, don’t help them when there’s a compatibility problem with the software.
 It remains to be seen if, for example, a Tesla will get software updates for 20 years.
 I’d like to see that, but let’s say it won’t.

-So here’s a radical approach: to get approval to sell any electronic device requiring a custom software, the manufacturer should “deposit” the full source code and documentation with the government.
+So here’s a radical approach: to get approval to sell any electronic device requiring a custom software, the manufacturer should “deposit” the full source code with the government.
 The source code will stay undisclosed to the public.